 - The members have not required the company to obtain an audit in accordance with section 476 of the Companies Act 2006. - The directors acknowledge their responsibilities for complying with the requirements of the Act with respect to accounting records and the preparation of accounts. - These accounts have been prepared in accordance with the micro-entity provisions.

-man and a second property of the second prope

-On behalf of the board
+On behalf of the board Date

-Date

 Narrow Gauge Railway Society Detailed Income and Expenditure Account For The Year Ended 31 December 2019